Afek-Sakaju/gold-pharma-shop/README.md

 ### In addition, the project incorporates the following features:

-- [x] _**Responsiveness**_: The application is intentionally designed to adapt to screens of various sizes by utilizing _media queries_ within its components.
+- [x] _**Responsiveness**_: the application is intentionally designed to adapt to screens of various sizes by utilizing _media queries_ within its components.
 This ensures that the user interface adjusts seamlessly to different screen dimensions.
 - [x] _**Integration with remove.bg API**_: for background removal of uploaded products’ images to enhance the UI and overall aesthetics.

 ---